 Philodendron Gloriosum care

-Some Philodendron varieties like the Pink Princess can be quite a challenge to care for.
+Some Philodendron varieties can be quite a challenge to care for.
 Thankfully, that’s not the case with the Philodendron Gloriosum!

 When given the right environmental conditions, your plant will grow well and yield stunning dark green foliage.
 The secret to huge, beautifully veined Gloriosum leaves is bright, indirect sunlight and lots of humidity.
 All you need to do is position your plant near a window and make sure that the moisture content in the air is high.